Joyk91/Ham-Spam_Classification_Model-/README.md

 # Classification of Spam/ Ham emails using Enron Email Dataset.

 ## Introduction
-The dataset used for this assignment is the Enron email dataset.
-The dataset is a collection of public domain emails from the Enron corporation.
-The emails in this dataset have been manually classified as spam and non-spam.
-The primary goal of the assignment is to create a supervised classification pipeline to classify emails as spam or non-spam from the training data.
-Both processed and raw emails are available for download.
-The raw emails were utilised for this project.

 The dataset that we will use for this assignment is the Enron email dataset.
 You can find the full dataset on the web here: http://www.aueb.gr/users/ion/data/enron-spam/.
 The dataset is a